SeanBlakeley/cornell-notes-gutenberg-block/README.txt

 4. Create your Cornell Note
 5. Learn and grow :)

-= How to Use Cornell Notes =
+== How to Use Cornell Notes ==
-1. Add your title at the top of the note - this is a summary of context of the notes.
+1. Add your title at the top of your note - this is a summary of context of the notes.
 2. Take long-form notes in the right-hand column - you can take notes during a class, lecture, video tutorial or WordCamp Talk, it doesn't matter.
 Add as many ideas as you need - click the 'Add Idea' indicator to add a new idea.
 3. Once you've finished your notes, review them and summarise the concepts with key ideas in the left-hand column.
 4. Finally, summarize all the notes in a sentence or two at the bottom of the page.